WilliamsStudentsOnline/onboarding-backend/README.md

 - Copy the code on the [Brew Homepage](https://brew.sh/) to a terminal window
 - Now you have brew installed and can get packages by typing `brew [package name]`

-If you don't have git installed:
+If you don't have Git installed:
 - If you have brew installed type `brew install git` in a terminal
 - If you don't follow the download instructions [here](https://git-scm.com/downloads) based on your OS